Department for Transport - additional funding

 City of Doncaster, has been successful in the latest round, of the Safer Roads Fund bid.
 Doncaster will benefit from Government funding which is set to improve road safety on the A19 in Doncaster North.

-As part of a larger funding stream split between Doncaster and North Yorkshire, £2.96million has been specifically awarded to the City of Doncaster council to improve road safety measures along the A19, up to the boundary with North Yorkshire, between now and the end financial year of 2026/27, such improvements are hoping to include.
+As part of a larger funding stream split between Doncaster and North Yorkshire, £2.96million has been specifically awarded to the City of Doncaster council to improve road safety measures along the A19, up to the boundary with North Yorkshire, to be delivered by March 2027.

-• Safety improvements to the carriageway surface including enhanced road markings from junction of Victoria Avenue Bentley through to the cricket ground at Askern and also the section of A19 from the level crossing adjacent Aldi to the North Yorkshire boundary.
+• Completion of safety improvements to the carriageway surface including enhanced road markings from junction of Victoria Avenue Bentley through to the cricket ground at Askern and the section of A19 from the level crossing adjacent Aldi to the North Yorkshire boundary.

-• Introduction of New Signalised junction, B1220 Askern Road Owston.
+• Introduction of a new signalised junction with B1220 Askern Road Owston.

 Continuing feasibility studies are ongoing as to looking at possible additional smaller type improvement works along the route of the A19 although whilst these may be seen as minor these should still have an impact on improving road safety for the A19.